How to Make Daily Life Feel More Sacred

 Make every moment of the day a sacred prayer, even the mundane!
 That is what we are here for!
 But why is it so difficult for every moment to be magic?
 Why can’t every moment be beautiful and so filled with love and light?

-I would like to share with you some of my own rituals that have helped me remember how to make daily life feel more sacred, such as waking up in the morning and greeting the sun, greeting the earth, greeting Pachamama, greeting myself, and just being like, "Wow, I'm here, this is awesome."
-Have a moment when you wake up to just be in sacredness.
+Let there be a moment when you wake up and recognize the sacredness in your life.
 Perhaps spend some time with your mesa, spend time with your altar, in prayer, drink your hot tea or hot beverage, and just enjoy the moment.
-When you start each day off like that, you bring that sacred energy forward throughout your day, and ultimately, you transform your life.
+When you start each day off like this, you bring that sacred energy forward throughout your day, and ultimately, you transform your life.

-Prayer has dramatically changed how I interact with people.
+On another topic, prayer has dramatically changed how I interact with people.
 I am much more loving and kind, and no longer anxious or afraid to be who I am.
-Prayer allows me to be able to sit with the fears and see them as a sacred opportunity to free more of my true self.
+Prayer allows me to sit with the fears and see them as a sacred opportunity to free more of my true self.
 Is that not what we all want?
 The more we can be within the sacred, the more our true light shines and the more joy, love, and happiness we will see.
 I have seen it play out in my life and many other people's lives, where the more open they are to receiving the love, and the more they treat every moment as something sacred, the more the universe pours into them and the more they align with who they are.
 More blessings come into their life and more room is created for them to receive so much goodness.

 Learn more about the Eagle Condor Council Healing Intensive Program/ The Mystery School.